puzzle/docker-techlab/labs/07_frontend_containers.md

 ```

-Okay so let's try to connect to the server:
+Okay so let's try to connect to the server, via the container assigned docker IP address:

 ```bash
 $ docker inspect apache-php | grep IPAddress